vk3dan/dreamhost-dynamic-dns/README.md

 ```*/5 * * * * cd /name/of/directory/where/you/put/this/app && ./ddns.py >> ./ddns.log 2>&1```

-This tool is based on [@ianloic's](https://github.com/ianloic) [dreamhost-ddns](https://github.com/ianloic/dreamhost-ddns) server-side CGI script for updating via dyndns tools, but without that functionality and updated for python 3.
+This tool is based on [@ianloic's](https://github.com/ianloic) [dreamhost-ddns](https://github.com/ianloic/dreamhost-ddns) server-side CGI script for updating via dyndns tools, but without that functionality, updated for python 3 and customised the way I want it.